icaoktavianita/Test-Binar/README.txt

-A Pen created at CodePen.io.
 You can find this one at https://codepen.io/icaoktavianita/pen/YrNzMY.

+im sory for my late.
+because im late, i just can reach one question